francescawaters/conservation-events/README.md

 The app can be accessed at the following link: [Cornwall Conservation Events](https://cons-events-app-186c83f9afb9.herokuapp.com/)

-## Credits
+## Credits and Acknowledgements
-This project is based on the "I Think Therefore I Blog" project from the LMS.
+- The project structure and some code snippets were inspired by the "I Think Therefore I Blog" project from the LMS.
+- The project was developed using the Django web framework.
+- The project was deployed on Heroku.

 ### Content